nair0lf32/zer0ne-blog/content/posts/Scripting.md

 - [requests](https://pypi.org/project/requests/).
 You expected this one! obviously it's for http requests, and it makes that way too simple.
 This one is very often used in coding challenges to scrape data from a given website, so you usually add [beautifulsoup](https://pypi.org/project/beautifulsoup4/) (or [scrapy](https://pypi.org/project/Scrapy/)).

 - [cryptography](https://pypi.org/project/cryptography/) does what it says.
-It's a cryptography swiss-knife.
+It's a cryptography Swiss-knife.
 Just like [pycryptodome](https://pypi.org/project/pycryptodome/), you can make those work with other modules like [hashlib](https://docs.python.org/3/library/hashlib.html), [base64](https://docs.python.org/3/library/base64.html)...

-- [pwntools](https://pypi.org/project/pwntools/) describe itself as a CTF framework for exploit development.
+- [PwnTools](https://pypi.org/project/pwntools/) describe itself as a CTF framework for exploit development.
 Do I need to add anything else?
 I just love how it makes remote socket connections easier than the [socket](https://docs.python.org/3/library/socket.html?highlight=socket#module-socket) module itself.
 But I had to use the latter for an IRC challenge so it still rocks.

 - [Impacket](https://pypi.org/project/impacket/) is another famous name in CTFs, for anything network-related.
 It allows easy connection using many protocols.
 I used it mostly against windows, for SMB connections.
-Also check [RawSocketpy](https://pypi.org/project/rawsocketpy/) for connections relying mostly on MAC addresses (WIFI/ETHERNET).
+Also check [RawSocketPy](https://pypi.org/project/rawsocketpy/) for connections relying mostly on MAC addresses (WIFI/ETHERNET).

-- [scapy](https://pypi.org/project/scapy/) Is for network packets analysis.
+- [Scapy](https://pypi.org/project/scapy/) Is for network packets analysis.
 Its power is a bit underrated IMO.
 For packet injection you might as well look at [Pylibnet](https://pylibnet.sourceforge.net/).
 No need to install this one it comes with your python 3 installation.

 There are many other libraries and even implementations of full-fledged hacking frameworks or tools in python, but those are the ones mostly used to quickly come up with a working solution.
 The tool used is not the most important thing.
 It's how you solve the problem (fast? efficient? re-usable?) that matters.

 ## [bash](https://www.gnu.org/software/bash/)

-I do not write a lot of `bash` scripts yet but I think it is a language you definitely need to automate your linux tasks.
+I do not write a lot of `bash` scripts yet but I think it is a language you definitely need to automate your Linux tasks.
 I mostly use quick one liners to perform quick actions, like filtering a wordlist with `awk` and `sed`, find things with `find` and `grep`...
 But we all know bash is more powerful than that and I definitely recommend you getting familiar with it.

 ## Others